brittyazel/Neuron/README.md

 ---

 ### Credits:
-Neuron is a fork of the amazing "Ion Action Bars" addon started my Maul.
-All credits for the framework of this addon should go to him accordingly, along with SLOKnightFall for his maintainership through the years.
-If you would like to use the continuation of the Ion addon instead of Neuron, please find it on either Curse or WowInterface.
+Neuron is a fork of the amazing "Ion Action Bars" addon started by Connor Chenoweth aka **Maul**, for World of Warcraft Legion and onwards.
+All credit for the bulk of this addon should go to him accordingly, along with SLOKnightFall for his maintainership through the years.
+If you would like to use the ongoing continuation of the Ion addon instead of Neuron, please find it on either Curse or WowInterface.